1957 Tournoi de Paris

 The 1957 Tournoi de Paris was the first edition of Tournoi de Paris, an association football intercontinental competition between European and South American clubs.
-In particular, the inaugural edition is considered the precursor of the Intercontinental Cup by FIFA, as it had the only continental champion clubs at the time (Vasco da Gama in 1948 South American Championship and Real Madrid in 1955–56 European Cup) competing in the final.
+In particular, the inaugural edition is considered as the precursor to the Intercontinental Cup, as an article on FIFA.
+Its final match featured the only continental club champions thus far (Vasco da Gama in the 1948 South American Championship and Real Madrid in the 1955–56 European Cup), competing in the final.

-Vasco da Gama defeated Real Madrid 4–3 in the final in front of more than 65,000 spectators.
+Vasco da Gama defeated Real Madrid 4–3 in the final before 65,000 spectators.

 Background

 The competition was organized by the Racing Club de Paris in celebration of its 25th anniversary.
 Real Madrid were invited to participate in the competition as 1955–56 European Cup champions, and accepted a few days before winning the 1956–57 edition.
-Vasco da Gama's participation took place in the midst of the club's tour of the US and Europe, with several European newspapers citing Vasco as "Brazilian champion of 1956" for having won the 1956 Campeonato Carioca (there was no national competition at the time).
-Furthermore, Vasco held the title of South American champion after winning the 1948 South American Championship of Champions and no other South American tournament of the same proportion had taken place until the 1960 Copa Libertadores.
-Finally, Rot-Weiss Essen, the West German champions at the time were invited, as West Germany was the current champion of the FIFA World Cup.
+Vasco da Gama's participation took place amidst a club's tour of the US and Europe, with several European newspapers citing Vasco as "Brazilian champion of 1956" for having won the 1956 Campeonato Carioca (there was no Brazilian national competition at the time).
+Furthermore, Vasco held the title of South American champion after winning the 1948 South American Championship of Champions as no other South American tournament of the same proportion took place until the 1960 Copa Libertadores.
+Finally, Rot-Weiss Essen, the West German champions at the time were invited, as West Germany was the current champions of the FIFA World Cup.